ISasiain/Methylation_beta_correction/README.md

 #Saving the dataframe as an R object
 saveRDS(GSE148748, file="GSE148748_betas.RData")
 ```
+> The following code was run directly in R
 ```R
 #Producing and saving a R vector with the CpGs to correct
 BRCA_cpgs <- read.table("promoterData_BRCA1.txt")[-1,7];